zey9991/research_report/pendle/V2 Fee Weekly Syncup.md

 Over the past week, my primary focus has been on the following tasks:

 - After discussing with Jon, I completed the data cleaning process, ensuring that the remaining FeeRatio and EfficientRatio values for all samples are free from missing data.
 Additionally, even with updates to the dataset, the code remains reusable.
-- I tested the stationarity of FeeRatio and EfficientRatio and found that most FeeRatios fail the unit root test, indicating that they are not stationary.
+- I tested the stationarity / ˌsteɪʃənˈærətɪ / of FeeRatio and EfficientRatio and found that most FeeRatios fail the unit root test, indicating that they are not stationary.
 Furthermore, the stationarity of FeeRatio and EfficientRatio varies across different pools, as detailed in the table below.

 |                   | FeeRatio_none_p | FeeRatio_drift_p | FeeRatio_trend_p | EfficientRatio_3_none_p | EfficientRatio_3_drift_p | EfficientRatio_3_trend_p |
 | :---------------- | :-------------- | :--------------- | :--------------- | :---------------------- | :----------------------- | :----------------------- |